WICG/turtledove/FLEDGE.md

 `biddingWasmHelperURL`, `trustedBiddingSignalsURL`, and `updateURL`) must: be valid HTTPS URLs, contain no credentials, have no [fragment](https://url.spec.whatwg.org/#concept-url-fragment), and be same-origin with `owner`.
 Additionally, to be used in an auction, the HTTP response headers of these URLs, when requested, must include the header `Ad-Auction-Allowed: true` to ensure they are allowed to be used for loading Protected Audience resources.
 The `trustedBiddingSignalsURL` must also not have a [query](https://url.spec.whatwg.org/#concept-url-query).
-(See 5.11 and 5.12 [here](https://wicg.github.io/turtledove/#joining-interest-groups)).
+(See 6.13 [here](https://wicg.github.io/turtledove/#dom-navigator-joinadinterestgroup)).

 The `renderUrl` property of an `ad` must be also be a valid and credentialless HTTPs URL, but does _not_ have the same origin, response header, fragment, or query requirements (see 5.15 [here](https://url.spec.whatwg.org/#concept-url-query)).